 Read the title again.
 Let it seep in.
 Now exhale...

 Bounce metrics reported on analytics are not a ranking factor.
-The represent any visitor who visited only one page of your website, then left.
+They represent any visitor who visited only one page of your website, then left.
 Perhaps they only needed your phone number or address?
 Or perhaps, they discovered you and bookmarked you for a future visit?
-Both are legit bounce scenarios what may have lead to further website visits or even better, a sale.
+Both are legit bounce scenarios that may have led to further website visits or even better, a sale.

-This notion that all site bounce is a bad thing is very widely published myth and assumption by amateurs.
+This notion that all site bounce is a bad thing is a very widely published myth and an assumption by amateurs.

 To be fair, some bounce may be bad, like if visitors to a page were expecting something else or if the experience on that page was so awful, they left your site for someone else.
 But even in these cases - it's not a ranking factor.

-So do keep any eye on it, and learn what bounce means for your website.
+So do keep an eye on it, and learn what bounce means for your website.
 Sometimes, reducing it provides a better user experience for your visitors.
 Other times, meh... no biggie.